 As a soloist, Fiona was featured on 4MBS Classic FM as the winner of the QCGU Brisbane Clubs Award and the Club’s Audience Choice Award.
 She was a soloist with the Queensland Conservatorium Symphony Orchestra and the Kelvin Grove Orchestra.

-As an orchestral musician, Fiona was Concertmaster of the Queensland Conservatorium Symphony Orchestra during their performance of Strauss’ Ein Heldenleben, where she enjoyed tackling one of the most challenging concertmaster solos in the orchestral repertoire.
-Fiona was also twice the Concertmaster of the Australian Youth Orchestra’s (AYO) National Music Camp, and attended the 2019 AYO International Tour and Chamber Players program.
+As an orchestral musician, Fiona was Concertmaster of the Queensland Conservatorium Symphony Orchestra for Strauss’ Ein Heldenleben, where she enjoyed tackling one of the most challenging concertmaster solos in the orchestral repertoire.
+Fiona was twice the Concertmaster of the Australian Youth Orchestra’s (AYO) National Music Camp, and attended the 2019 AYO International Tour and Chamber Players programs.

 FROM: Brisbane, QLD.
 Lands of the Jagera/Turrbal peoples.

 Photo credit: Pia Johnson.